 If you are like many people, you have talked with your loved ones about to whom you plan on leaving your property when you die.
 You may have prepared a Last Will and Testament which leaves your possessions to your spouse, your children, or other loved ones.
 Firearms, however, are more than personal property.
 The law does not view firearms as equivalent to other types of personal property, and neither should your estate plan.
 Rather, firearms (and, for the purposes of this article, ammunition for firearms) must be addressed specifically and separately from other types of personal property.

-At Doane & Doane, we pride ourselves in our forward thinking approach to estate planning.
-Firearm possession and inheritance is just one of many topics we discuss with our clients.
+At Doane & Doane, we pride ourselves in our forward-thinking approach to estate planning.
+Firearm possession and inheritance is just one of the many topics we discuss with our clients.

 Consider State and Federal Laws When Determining an Heir

 When deciding who should receive your firearms, it is important to understand federal and state laws.
 While it is true these laws are subject to change, an estate planning attorney can ensure your desires align with current state and federal laws.
 For example, certain people, including convicted felons, are prohibited from owning guns under the Federal Gun Control Act.